Clovelly Park, South Australia

 Clovelly Park is an inner southern suburb of Adelaide in the local government area of the City of Marion.
-Before becoming an 'advanced' suburb, it was a farm and vineyard.
 The suburb is bordered by Daws Road to the north, South Road to the east, Sturt Road to the south, and a combination of Percy Avenue and the Flinders railway line to the west.
 It is situated approximately 20 minutes from the Adelaide city centre, and about 2 minutes from Flinders University, Flinders Medical Centre and Westfield Marion.

 Etymology

 Clovelly Park is named after the village in Devon, England of the same name.